iliessens/Low-Latency-Video-Processing/README.md

 |IP-ffmpeg-scripts|A collection of different scripts for the FFmpeg tool, primarily for processing IP video from the camera.|
 |IP-gstreamer-scripts|Some scripts for Gstreamer as an extra.
 This does not work very well.|
 |Measurement|All files concerning the measurement solution, including code and a schematic.
 Consult the specific readme for more information.|

+##Blackmagic SDK
+The *BMD* applications make use of the Blackmagic Design Desktop Video SDK, which can be obtained from [their website](https://www.blackmagicdesign.com/developer/product/capture-and-playback).
+The include folder must be placed one level above this Readme file.
+Additionally, a compatible product and its drivers must be installed.